GrosserB/omnichannel-strategy-analysis/README.md

 #### Two-way Fixed-effects Difference-in-Difference

 In the first section, we use the standard (or event study-style) difference-in-differences method.
 The major limitation of that method is that it can only handle one event at a time, without a clear way to aggregate the results, including confidence bands, of multiple events.
 This is where TWFE is coming in.
-In recent years,an emerging scientific literature has pointed out flaws of the original TWFE estimator (under some conditions, in particular, multiple time periods and heterogenous or dynamic treatment effects, the estimator delivered biased results).
+In recent years,an emerging scientific literature has pointed out flaws of the original TWFE estimator (under some conditions, in particular, multiple time periods and heterogenous or dynamic treatment effects, staggered the estimator delivered biased results).
 We use the implementation of the corrected version of the TWFE estimator of Callaway & Sant'Anna (2021).
-It is only available in R. It estimates
+It is only available in R. The package runs the following fixed effects regression: LATEX where the variables are defined as in (LINK)

-4) Aggregated Fixed Effects Difference-in-Differences Analysis

-LATEX: regression equation

 PLOT

 SCREENSHOT TABLE

-Interpretation: as with the simple difference-in-differences analysis

-#### Discussion
+#### Discussion & Summary of Results

-Summary of results: We regard the results of the analyses as robust evidence of a significant effect of offline showrooms on online sales.
+The results of the analyses show robust evidence of a significant effect of offline showrooms on online sales.
+Employing three different quasi-experimental methods, we find a positive effect of between 7% -20%.

-all methods employed here are quasi-experimental and attempt to guard against omitted variable bias.
+All of the methods employed here are quasi-experimental and let us avaiod as much as possible the omitted variable bias.
 However, valid conclusions require assumptions.
 In particular